 Several hundred pupils take instrumental lessons on a large selection of instruments, including: Violin, viola, cello, double-bass, flute, clarinet, saxophone, bassoon, oboe, recorder, trumpet, French horn, trombone, euphonium, guitar, bass guitar, piano, jazz piano, percussion and voice.

 Ensemble players have regular opportunities to perform, such as at termly concerts, Performers Platforms, School competitions, Assemblies and PTA events, including the popular Jazz Café and May Fair.
-Please click on this link for a full list of current ensembles and meeting times please click here.

 Music Technology is an extensive part of the School of Music’s Co-curricular programme.
 Composing Club offers pupils the opportunity to develop their skills, whether for film, television, popular or classical music and, in essence, the School aims to provide teaching and resources for any technological project or idea.